mohyassine/SimpleTranslator/README.md

 - Configuring middleware for request handling.
 - Add Swagger API documentation.
 - Defining the routing for the application.

+## Improvements
+The following are improvements to the web app that can be done, if time permits:
+* Add a factory method design pattern for the Language model
+* Add a global application settings list of destination languages.
+On startup, read it and fill the destination drop down in view `Translate.cshtml`.
+On translation request, send the ISOCode and create a destination language of the selected ISOCode sent in the request.
+* UI design improvements

 ## Contact
 For any questions or feedback, please contact yassine.moh@gmail.com.